 The Tech Check is a free benefit of the Mr. Appliance® Academy that can help you evaluate a person's work readiness, training needs, and aptitude.

-The questions are drawn from the material taught in the Fundamentals course at the Academy, so the results can give you a good indication of how useful that course would be in filling in any knowledge or skill gaps.
+The questions are drawn from the material taught in the Fundamentals course at the Academy, so the results can give you a good indication of the skill or knowledge gaps that will need to be addressed with training.

 There is also a short section of “Aptitude” questions which tests for the basic math skills required in the Fundamentals course.
 A calculator is required for these.

 The person administering the test will need to have a free registration for this site and be logged in to be able to access the Tech Check.
 If you haven't already, click here to get your free registration.

 Note to Business Owners: if you want to use the Tech Check for a potential hire, DO NOT submit a registration form for that person.
 Instead, click here to contact us for instructions on how to do this.